Visitation at NCCI Womens Facility.

 How do I schedule a visit at NCCI Women?

-Visits are by appointment only.
-Call or email the prison to schedule, and confirm the visit the day before.
+All visits at NCCI Women are by appointment only.
+Call or email the prison to schedule, and confirm your appointment the day before your visit.

 What documents do I need to apply to visit someone at NCCI Women?

-You must submit a visitor application and be approved by facility staff.
-If you’re 16 or older, attach a copy of an approved photo ID; if you’re under 16, attach a birth certificate.
+Fill out the visitor application the offender provides and wait for approval.
+If you are age 16 or older, attach an approved photo ID; minors under 16 must attach a birth certificate.

 Other Guides for NCCI Womens Facility

-How to Send Mail to Someone at Sampson County Detention Center (step-by-step)
+How to Contact an Inmate at Sampson County Detention Center, NC (NC)

 View all guides